Postpartum Doula Support

 - Screening for postpartum mood disorders

-- Breastfeeding counseling and help with latching and positioning
+- Breastfeeding support and help with latching and positioning

 - Baby wearing assistance, education, and demonstrations